University students around the UK are beginning their journeys home for Christmas, after mass testing to screen them for coronavirus.

 Those in England and Wales are being asked to return home during the week-long ''travel window" starting on Thursday after taking the tests, while Scotland is planning a more staggered return.

 It is hoped this will reduce the risk of students spreading Covid-19 to their family and friends, following outbreaks on campuses earlier this term.

 What are the plans for students in England?

-Rapid Covid tests will be distributed to universities at the end of November, so students can be tested as England's lockdown ends on 2 December.
+Rapid Covid tests were distributed to universities at the end of November, so that students could be tested at the same time as England's lockdown ended on 2 December.

-This will mean students ''pose a much-reduced risk to their loved ones and their community," Universities Minister Michelle Donelan says.
+This means students ''pose a much-reduced risk to their loved ones and their community", Universities Minister Michelle Donelan says.

-Universities in high-risk areas will be prioritised for testing, and the aim is for results to be turned around in an hour.
+Universities in high-risk areas have been prioritised for testing, with results that can be turned around in an hour.

 Those found to have coronavirus will have to self-isolate for 10 days, but will still be able to get home in time for Christmas.

 Students are "strongly advised" to travel during the window, as they may not make it home for Christmas if they have to self-isolate later.

 Wales will follow a similar procedure to England, with students asked to travel by 9 December at the latest, and offered a rapid turnaround test before they go.